 Panopto

-This is a CarmenCanvas integration in place for instructors and students in The College of Nursing.
-If you are looking for information or assistance, contact con-it@osu.edu or view resources at u.osu.edu/contech/panopto/.
+Panopto is being used by The College of Nursing.
+If you are looking for information or assistance, contact con-it@osu.edu or view resources at u.osu.edu/contech/panopto/

 Panopto is a cloud-hosted platform for creating, editing, sharing and watching media.
 It can create digital recordings of audio, video and screen content via a software application or a web browser application.